 What you'll need

-Note: Don’t worry if the image looks inverted.
-This is because the cell is still selected.
+Note: Don’t worry if the images look inverted (negative colors).
+This look is because the cells are still selected.

 Now you’ll add a small border around the placed images.
 With the graphic cells still selected, change the Cell Insets values in the Properties panel.

 Then try a Frame Fitting option, also in the Properties panel.
 We chose Content-Aware Fit, which automatically fits an image to its frame.